Olympic softball qualifier gets $150K boost from provincial government - BC Local News

-Next month’s Olympic qualifier softball tournament in Surrey got a boost from the provincial government Wednesday afternoon.
+Next month’s Olympic qualifier softball tournament got a boost from the provincial government Wednesday afternoon.

 At a media event held at South Surrey’s Softball City, it was announced that the provincial ministry of tourism, arts and culture is providing the 2019 Americas Olympic Qualifier tournament – in which a dozen international women’s fastpitch teams will vie for two spots in the 2020 Summer Olympics in Tokyo – with $150,000 through the ‘Tourism Events’ and ‘Major Events’ programs.